marioiordanov/rr-w2/ERC721A.md

 # Opensea workflow
  - scans for Transfer events (off chain)
- - ERC20 and ERC721 Transfer events share the same signature
+ - ERC20 and ERC721 Transfer events share the same signature(on chain)
  - Checks supportsInterface to determine if its ERC20 or ERC721 (making static call)